-- 1. Turn OFF the power switch to the EMT 10/4T. - 2.
-Refer to the removal procedures earlier in this chapter and remove the tensioner covers if not already removed. - 3.
-Turn ON the power switch to the EMT 10/4T. - 4.
-Locate the intensity adjustment knob on the top, rear of the keyboard/display printed circuit board as shown in Figure 2-4. - 5.
-When facing the machine from the front, rotate the adjustment potentiometer clockwise to decrease intensity on the display, or counterclockwise to increase the intensity on the display. - 6.
-Reinstall the tensioner covers.
+- 1. Locate the intensity adjustment knob on the top, rear of the keyboard/display printed circuit board as shown in Figure 2-2. - 2.
+Turn ON the power switch to the EMT 10T F1. - 3.
+When facing the machine from the front, rotate the adjustment potentiometer clockwise to decrease intensity on the display, or counterclockwise to increase counterclockwise to increase the intensity on the display.